 Constantine’s troops destroyed Maxentius and despite being relatively fewer in numbers, they didn’t let the enemy surround them.
 Maxentius couldn’t take the pressure and he wanted to fall back to Tiber River and gather his power back.
 However, he couldn’t manage it.

-They burnt down all the bridges to prevent Constantine from using them and there were only two bridges left remaining, which were almost ruined.
-As the bridge that stood on weak ropes collapsed with hundreds of soldiers on it, the other soldiers ran to a stone bridge called the Milvian Bridge that was too narrow.
+Maxentius had actually fallen into his own trap.
+He had destroyed all the bridges so that Constantine could not cross, and there was only two bridges he could use to retreat.
+And they were almost a ruin, too.
+As the bridge that stood on weak ropes collapsed with hundreds of soldiers on it, the other soldiers ran to the stone bridge called the Milvian Bridge that was too narrow.

 However, most of them were crushed and fell to the river.
 Maxentius was one of the people that fell into the river and he died by drowning.
 And Constantine was welcomed like a hero when he arrived Rome.